crapp/geomandel/README.md

 ### Continuous Coloring

-Computing RGB values from the escape time in the mandelbrot algorithm is easy but has the disadvantage to produce visible color bands.
+Computing RGB values from the escape time in the fractal algorithms is easy but has the disadvantage to produce visible color bands.
 This is because integer based escape time consists of discrete values and this will result in a discrete color scale.
 If the escape time is increased by 1 step we omit all values in between and